cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

-  // all elements in encoding list and tx type list must be supported abortTransactionUnless(IsSupportedEncoding(metadata.Encoding)) abortTransactionUnless(IsSupportedTxType(metadata.TxType)) abortTransactionUnless(metadata.ControllerConnectionId === connectionId) abortTransactionUnless(metadata.HostConnectionId === counterpartyConnectionId)
+  // all elements in encoding list and tx type list must be supported abortTransactionUnless(IsSupportedEncoding(metadata.Encoding)) abortTransactionUnless(IsSupportedTxType(metadata.TxType))

+  // connectionID and counterpartyConnectionID is retrievable in Channel abortTransactionUnless(metadata.ControllerConnectionId === connectionId) abortTransactionUnless(metadata.HostConnectionId === counterpartyConnectionId)
 }